97-Jeffrey/challenge-for-Floka/README.md

 ### Submission

 To begin, create a Code Sandbox account, clone this repo and code away!
-To start a local development server, run "npm start"
+To start a local development server, run "npm start".
+Otherwise, you may also just develop entirely on Code Sandbox.

 To submit, commit and push your changes to your repository.
-Then, open Code Sandbox and create a new Sandbox
+Then, open Code Sandbox and import your repo to a new Sandbox.